antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

-**Home Lab - Setting up Guacamole Server**
+# Home Lab - Setting up Guacamole Server
 The purpose of this guide is to provide instructional value on how to deploy a Guacamole server as a jump server for a home network.
-This guide will provide instrucction on how to deploy a guacamole server and mysql server using docker instances, how to set up SSL encryption for the guac server using nginx as a reverse proxy, and how to generate an SSL certificate through letsencrypt.
+This guide will provide instruction on how to deploy a guacamole server and mysql server using docker instances, and how to set up https for the guac server using nginx as a reverse proxy.

 **Requirements:**
 * Ubuntu 18.04 most recent version or sooner.
 The version is not critical since I will be using dockers to deploy both my guacamole and mysql server.